kranthi419/Explore-RAG/README.md

 2. Open your web browser and go to `http://localhost:8501`.

 3. Upload a PDF file and enter your query to retrieve similar documents using the HyDe technique.

-## Project Structure

-- `Hyde/main.py`: Contains the implementation of the `HyDeRetriever` class.
-- `app.py`: Streamlit app for interacting with the retrieval techniques.
-- `.gitignore`: Specifies files and directories to be ignored by Git.
-- `requirements.txt`: Lists the dependencies required for the project.

 ## Author